top of page

 Natasha Lariviere - CEO & Founder of Endaayaan Awejaa

 Aaniin.
 Boozhoo.
 Emski Misgokwe ndizhnikaaz.
 Nbisiing ndoonjibaa.
 Waawaashkesh ndoodem.
+Niizh Manidowaag ndaaw.

 My name is Natasha Lariviere.
 Also, my spirit name is Strong Earth Woman.
 I am from Nbisiing Aka Nipissing First Nation.
 I am part of the deer clan.
+I am Two-Spirit, and my pronouns are she/her.

 - Natasha Lariviere